briankoser/sfc-listeners-guide/episodes/0006-the-state-of-the-superhero-movie.md

         <li>Nolan will continue as executive producer and make more movies in the Nolan-verse
         <li>Good actors, will be awesome
         <li>It will be awesome
-        <li>{% workTitle "Captain America" %} successful, {% workTitle "Thor" %} will be the best of the three but will get a so-so reception, {% workTitle "Green Lantern" %} bad
+        <li>{% work "Captain America" %} successful, {% work "Thor" %} will be the best of the three but will get a so-so reception, {% work "Green Lantern" %} bad
       </ol>
     </div>
   </div>